Gleams

 Increased freedom of womankind has caused a sudden unfolding of bad morality in mankind.

-Little corpses, the smiling deads, which are called images, have played a great role in the violent-tempered rûh of civilized mankind. {**Just as to look lustfully at a dead woman shows extreme despicability of nafs, in the same way, to look with carnal desires at a beautiful picture of a helpless female corpse needy of compassion extinguishes the elevated feelings of the rûh.}
+Little corpses, the smiling deads, which are called images, have played a great role in the violent-tempered rûh of civilised mankind. {**Just as to look lustfully at a dead woman shows extreme despicability of nafs, in the same way, to look with carnal desires at a beautiful picture of a helpless female corpse needy of compassion extinguishes the elevated feelings of the rûh.}

-Malâikah is an ummah; charged with the Sharî’ah of fitrah
+Malâikah is an Ummah; Charged with the Sharî’ah of Fitrah

 There are two Sharî’ah of Allah that arose from two attributes; two humans are both addressed by them and bound to comply with them.
 The takwînî Sharî’ah arising from the attribute of Irâdah.